-Our case study on our The Perceptions of Perfection campaign is a good example of how third-party placements can spike referral traffic.
+Our case study on our The Perceptions of Perfection campaign is a good example of how all of this works together.

 For the campaign, we published the story on the client’s website.
 The write-up included an original library of images that were Photoshopped by designers in 18 different countries.

-We then approached high-authority websites to see if they would be interested in covering the story and using our original imagery.
+We then approached high-authority websites to see if they would be interested in covering the story.

-Because our concept was emotionally driven, focused on a popular topic, and full of powerful, shocking graphics, websites were quick to cover the topic.
+Because our concept was emotionally driven, focused on a popular topic, and full of powerful, shocking graphics (AKA, great content), websites were quick to write about the topic.
 High-authority sites with large audiences – such as Mashable, BuzzFeed, and The New York Times – covered the story, which led to coverage by many other publishers.
 The project was included on almost 600 unique websites.